 - if available, an Australian Business Number (ABN).

 If you operate as an exempt sex work service provider without registering with the BLA, you can be fined up to 30 penalty units.
-For more information, view our Penalties - sex work service providers page.
+For more information, view Penalties.

 If you intend to operate a small owner-operated brothel, you must obtain a planning permit from your local council to do so for the nominated premises.
 The BLA cannot register you as an exempt sex work service provider until you provide them with details of the planning permit.